alberthdev/SuperTester/README.md

 Finally, make sure to remove any extraneous debug statements before running this program!
 The valid output will not match any extra debug statements!
-(You can try using #defines if you want to preserve your debug statements.)
+(You can try using `#define`s if you want to preserve your debug statements.)

 This little script assumes that your program is `./myprog`.